heremaps/here-sdk-examples/README.md

 ## More resources

 - If you are interested to see a demo of the features the HERE SDK has to offer - or if you simply want to see all features in action, check the [HERE WeGo](https://www.here.com/products/wego) application.
 This app uses the same technology stack that empowers the HERE SDK.
 - Alternatively, you can build and run the _Reference Application_ (available only for Flutter) which you can find as an [open-source project on GitHub](https://github.com/heremaps/here-sdk-ref-app-flutter).
-This app shows most features of the _Navigate Edition_ including the features from the _Explore Edition_ in an release-ready app with easy-to-understand UX flows and reusable UI assets.
+This app shows most features of the Navigate license including the features from the Explore license in an release-ready app with easy-to-understand UX flows and reusable UI assets.

 ## Get in touch
 - Information on how to contribute to this project can be found [here](CONTRIBUTING.md).